 When two or more players conspire to cheat in a Poker game.

-A non-Active Bet or penalty fee, which is placed in the Pot, but which the other players at the Table are not required to refer to (i.e. if a player misses both Blind Bets, upon re-Sitting-in that player must Post a Live Bet equal to the Big Blind, plus a Dead Bet equal to the Small Blind).
+A non-Active Bet or penalty fee, placed in the Pot, which the other players at the Table are not required to consider.
+For example, if a player misses both Blind Bets, upon re-Sitting-in that player must Post a Live Bet equal to the Big Blind, plus a Dead Bet (Blind) equal to the Small Blind).

 Dead Man's Hand:

-Two Pair - Aces and Eights (Wild Bill Hickock was shot in the back while playing this Hand).
+Two Pair - Aces and Eights (According to poker lore, Wild Bill Hickock was shot in the back while playing this Hand).

 The player who either actually, or representatively, distributes the cards to the other players at the Poker Table.